 Long walls: name of Greek fortifications that connected a city with another site, for example a citadel or a port.
 The best known example is the Athenian wall to Piraeus.

 The Athenian "Long Walls" were built after Xerxes' invasion of Greece (480-479); their construction was proposed by Themistocles, but the actual building started in 461, when Athens was at war with Sparta (the First Peloponnesian War).
 The proposal to execute the old plan was made by Cimon.

-The western wall connected the southwest of Athens with its port Piraeus and was about six kilometer long; the eastern wall continued from the south of the city to another port, Phaleron, which was about 5½ kilometer away.
+The western wall connected the southwest of Athens to its port Piraeus and was about six kilometer long; the eastern wall continued from the south of the city to another port, Phaleron, which was about 5½ kilometer away.
 Between the two walls, a large triangle of land could be used for agriculture.
-The walls were finished in 457, although later, Pericles took the initiative for doubling the western wall (445-443).
+The walls were finished in 457, although Pericles would later take the initiative for doubling the western wall (445-443).

-Some traces are still visible and archaeologists have established that the wall was built on foundations of limestone blocks and poros.
+Some traces of the ancient walls are still visible and archaeologists have established that they were built on foundations of limestone blocks and poros.
 The upper walls were made from sun-dried bricks.
 There were towers at regular intervals.

 However, when the Athenian fleet was defeated at the Aigospotamoi (405), the food supply was imperiled, and Athens had to surrender.
 One of the main demands of the Spartans was the destruction of the hated Long Walls.
 According to Xenophon, the enemies of Athens "tore them down among scenes of great joy and to the music of flute girls".note[Xenophon, Hellenica 2.2.24]

 Ten years later, the Athenians had recovered, and at the beginning of the Corinthian War (395-386), in which they took up arms against the Spartans again, their general Conon rebuilt the Long Walls.